schereddy/dataviz_final_project-schereddy/README.md

  $ Year  : num [1:100] 2015 2015 2015 2015 2015 ...
  $ Lyrics: chr [1:100] "this hit that ice cold michelle pfeiffer that white gold this one for them hood girls them good girls straight "| __truncated__ "when your legs dont work like

+ Project 03 folder structure:

+ 1.data/ contains all data used in the project
+ 2.README,PROJECT and HTML Report for the project

 **Sample data visualization:**
 Here a visulization of wordcloud on billboard data _[include your favorite visualization from this project here]_